UIUC-iSchool-DataViz/is445_obuobg_spring2025/week16/lecture16p1.md

 ---

-## Extra credit Lab:Altair -- available on 12/11

-**Announcement will be made when available -- stay tuned!**

-Will have usual "Lab" format + feedback survey.

-Worth 75 points, due 12/18.

-notes:
-There will be a Lab that folks can choose to do available on the 11th (probably later in the day).

-I'll send out an announcement for this when it is "live".

-The 75 points will be split into the actual lab component and then a feedback survey.

----

 ## Reminders: Final, Part 3

 Due dates:
- 1. First draft of Part 3 -- due Dec 11, will get feedback course participants
+ 1. First draft of Part 3 -- due May 7, will get feedback course participants
- 1. Post your link in the Canvas forum to get feedback from classmates -- Dec 12 (**all group members must do this**)
+ 1. Post your link in the Canvas forum to get feedback from classmates -- May 8 (**all group members must do this**)
- 1. Provide feedback for 3 randomly assigned classmates -- due Dec 15
+ 1. Provide feedback for 3 randomly assigned classmates -- due May 13
- 1. Final chance to resubmit your Part 3 -- Dec 18
+ 1. Final chance to resubmit your Part 3 -- May 16
- 1. Submit video about final project -- Dec 18
+ 1. Submit video about final project -- May 16

 **Please be aware these are hard deadlines -- no extensions available**